-Until now it was believed that the duration of human life has a given threshold, but scientists who participated in a related conference at the Oxford University refused this theory.
+Until now, it was believed that the lifespan of humans had a given threshold, but scientists who participated in a recent conference at Oxford University refuted this theory.

-Paul Hodge, the head of the Harvard Generations Policy Program, stressed that governments around the world who face the crisis on the issue of retirement of the aging workforce and increased health care costs should prepare to handle this challenge.
+Paul Hodge, the head of the Harvard Generations Policy Program, stressed that governments around the world who are facing the crisis concerning the retirement of the aging workforce and increased health care costs should prepare to handle this challenge.

-So, until what age and how quickly will life expectancy increase?
-These issues are still open to debate but the direction and acceleration of this tendency is clear.
-Richard Miller of the Medical Faculty of the University of Michigan says that experiments on mice – genetically similar organisms to humans – showed that lifespan can be extended by 40% if people simply limit the calorie intake.
+Richard Miller of the Medical Faculty of the University of Michigan says that experiments on mice – genetically similar organisms to humans – showed that lifespan could be extended by 40% if people simply limited their calorie intake.
 This could mean that the average lifespan in rich countries could be increased from 80 to 112 years.